dicethrow/amaram/README.md

 ## status

+- As of 7 April 2022, the single-fifo interface tests good in simulations!
+Next, try it on the ulx3s board.
+What sort of tests could be done?
+This is the interface that would be great as the backend for the LUNA ILA mentioned back in Feb.
+After this is done, finish debugging/implementing the n-fifo interface.

 - As of 21 Mar 2022, separately there are implementations of realistic refreshes, the top-level fifo interface, and read/writes (including a very nice pipelined readback mechanism) looks good in simulations.
 Next is to put it all together.

 - As of 13 Mar 2022, can now write and read data to the sdram model, now need to 1) use a more realistic interface for the model, 2) double check the model is valid